turingschool/mod-0-curriculum/session1/index.md

 <a name="intro"></a>
 ## Intro

-* Instructor intros: David, Margo, and Alice
+* Instructor intros: David, Ellen, and Mason
 * Goals for session (see above)
 * Follow along by clicking the lesson plan in slack

 ## Housekeeping and Follow-ups

-* Did you get through your session 1 pre-work?
-Post in the chat!
-* No email from conveyorbelt? follow the instructions in the homework tab to find your board
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
 * We share pronouns to be inclusive of folks who are transgender or gender non-conforming
 * If you're unfamiliar with genders other than cisgender, the [gender-unicorn](http://transstudent.org/gender/) is a great resource to learn about them
-* Session will be recorded and posted in Slack
+* Sessions will be recorded and posted in Slack
 * Turing is staying remote first through at least January
+* No computer yet?
+Don't fret for today.
+If it's not here by Thursday.
+Let me (David) know in slack!

 ### Breakout Rooms